 Montezuma Beach is a wonderful alternative if you’re an aspiring bohemian who enjoys living an unorthodox lifestyle.
 The best aspect of this beach is that it’s a great place to visit.
 It’s affordable and has a wide range of individuals who are liberal, such as street musicians, Gipsies surfers, backpackers, and many other tourists along with the locals.

 The food available in this area is fantastic, the hiking is fantastic, and a portion of the beach referred to by the name of Playa Grande is quite secluded.
-However, this thriving section of beach has plenty of bonfires, a lot of amazing art, a lot of surfers, and more importantly, in this particular piece, the sheer number of naked people frolicking at the shore!
+However, this thriving section of the beach has plenty of bonfires, a lot of amazing art, a lot of surfers, and more importantly, in this particular piece, the sheer number of naked people frolicking at the shore!
 We suggest checking out this spot, as it’s an excellent option.
 Aside from that, the locals call it “Montefuma,” because there is no shortage of Costa Rican marijuana here!

 3) Hotel Villa Roca